 Leveraged acquisitions may involve more complex financing structures with additional credit protection.
 Acquisition financing invariably involves a senior term facility, typically secured or guaranteed.
 Mezzanine debt and intercreditor agreements are less common in the Hong Kong market compared to the UK and US markets.

-3.2 Mezzanine/PIK Loans
+3.2 Mezzanine/Payment-in-Kind (PIK) Loans

 Leveraged acquisitions may involve subordinated loans.